Coding-Gymnasium/mapquest_static_map_api/README.md

   - [x] Fix tests

+3. I have 20 minutes.
+Going to try the map since I did something similar in a school project
+    - I need faraday to make the call
+    - I need figaro to hide my credentials
+    - I need a service for the api
+    - I need to update the controller show
+    - I need to update the view with an image_tag

 ### Note 1:
 Using RSpec I would check the validations and relationships but I haven't done that with Test.
 I will move forward for time sake and comeback to it if I still have time.